 You might not think it’s the case, but how a church is structured and operates is a very important issue.
 Many people think that the Bible doesn’t address the topic of church government, but we believe strongly that it does.
 We hold firmly to a unique form of Elder led congregationalism.
 This is a hybrid between a congregational model of church governance (final governing authority rests with the membership of the local congregation) and a presbyterian model (plural Elders govern their respective local churches; in a full-blown presbyterian system some or all of the Elders from a local church make up a presbytery or general assembly which governs several churches in a region and a denomination as a whole, but that’s not what we’re talking about).

-Article IV of our church’s Bylaws explains this arrangement in further detail (found in Part 10 of this packet).
+Article IV of our church’s Bylaws explains this arrangement in further detail (found in the Appendix).
 There are specific areas of government that are reserved for the membership like affirming Elders and Deacons, approving the budget, receiving new members, disciplining current members, and purchasing property.
 In becoming a member you are given a say in these matters.
 Giving the congregation this authority provides a nice check and balance to the leadership and also helps foster a sense of ownership among the members of the church.

 However, Immanuel is not a pure democracy.
 Anything else pertaining to the affairs of the church not specifically reserved in the Bylaws for the congregation belongs to the realm of the Elders.
 Our Bylaws state, “the Elders shall be entrusted with the responsibility to superintend all areas of congregational life.”
 Most decisions dealing with the church’s ministries, vision, direction, etc. are made by the Elders.
 Practically speaking, what this means is that the leadership of Immanuel is entrusted to a small group of qualified, godly men.